MatthewCroughan/nixinate/README.md

   Whether to copy Nix to the remote for usage when building and activating, instead of using the Nix which is already installed on the remote.

+# Project Principles

+* No Premature Optimization: Make it work, then optimize it later if the optimization is taking a lot of time to figure out now.
+* KISS: Keep it simple, stupid.
+Unnecesary complexity should be avoided.